gbmhunter/blog/content/tests/markdown/_index.md

 </table>
 </div>

+## Admonitions

 {{% note %}}
 This is a note.
+I should be yellow.
 {{% /note %}}

 {{% warning %}}
 This is a warning.
+I should be red.
 {{% /warning %}}

+{{% tip %}}
+This is a tip.
+I should be green and have a bulb icon on my left.
+{{% /tip %}}

 ## Code